villepekkaa/moviestack/README.md

 - `refreshCollection()`: Manually refresh collection from server

 ### `useWishlist()`
-Access the user's wishlist with streaming availability:
+Access the user's wishlist and streaming data:
 ```tsx
 import { useWishlist } from "@/contexts/WishlistContext";